lvdongxu/lvdongxu_Hugo.github.io/content/publication/ISCAS23/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Yuzhou Chen
-  - Jinming Zhang
-  - *Dongxu Lyu*
+  - Dongxu Lyu

 # Author notes (optional)
-# author_notes:
+author_notes:
-#   - 'Equal contribution'
+  - '3rd Author'
 #   - 'Equal contribution'

 date: '2023-07-21T00:00:00Z'